-Alex Yemenidjian - Mr. Yemenidjian has been a Trustee of the Trust for over 12 years and the Board of the mutual funds of Baron Select Funds for over 11 years.
+Alex Yemenidjian-Mr. Yemenidjian has been a Trustee of the Trust for over 12 years and the Board of the mutual funds of Baron Investment Funds Trust for over 13 years.
 In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Yemenidjian serves on the boards of Guess?, Inc. (clothing manufacturer) and Regal Entertainment Group (movie theater operator), both public companies, and charitable foundations and served as the Chairman and CEO of Tropicana Las Vegas, a hotel and casino company, from 2009 to 2015.

 Mr. Yemenidjian is a CPA and has experience preparing, auditing, analyzing and evaluating financial statements.

-Thomas J. Folliard - Mr. Folliard has been a Trustee of the Trust and the Board of the mutual funds of Baron Select Funds for less than a year.
+Thomas J. Folliard-Mr. Folliard has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for one year.
 In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Folliard has served as the non-executive chair of the CarMax, Inc. board of directors since August 2016.
 He joined CarMax in 1993 as senior buyer and became director of purchasing in 1994.
 He was promoted to vice president of merchandising in 1996, senior vice president of store operations in 2000 and executive vice president of store operations in 2001.
 Mr. Folliard served as president and chief executive officer of CarMax from 2006 to February 2016 and retired as chief executive officer in August 2016.
-Mr. Folliard serves on the board PulteGroup, Inc.
+Mr. Folliard has served on the board of PulteGroup, Inc. from 2012 to the present.